-- a.
-Except as may be authorized by the Monetary Board or the Governor, spouse or relative within the second degree of consanguinity or affinity of any person holding the position of Chairman, President, Executive Vice President or any position of equivalent rank, General Manager, Treasurer, Chief Cashier or Chief Accountant is disqualified from holding or being elected or appointed to any of said positions in the same bank/quasi-bank; and the spouse or relative within the second degree of consanguinity or affinity of any person holding the position of Manager, Cashier, or Accountant of a branch or office of a bank/quasi-bank/trust entity is disqualified from holding or being appointed to any of said positions in the same branch or office. - b.
+a.
+Except as may be authorized by the Monetary Board or the Governor, spouse or relative within the second degree of consanguinity or affinity of any person holding the position of Chairman, President, Executive Vice President is disqualified from holding or being elected or appointed to any of said positions in the same bank/quasi-bank; and the spouse or relative within the second degree of consanguinity or affinity of any person holding the position of Manager, Cashier, or Accountant of a branch or office of a bank/quasi-bank/trust entity is disqualified from holding or being appointed to any of said positions in the same branch or office.

+b.
 Except as may otherwise be allowed under C.A.
-No. 108, otherwise known as "The Anti-Dummy Law", as amended, foreigner cannot be officers or employees of the Company.
+No. 108, otherwise known as "The Anti-Dummy Law", as amended, foreigner cannot be officers or employees of the bank.